prolic/HumusAmqp/docs/articles/exchanges.rst

 The only way to reliably know whether data was received by the broker or a peer application is to use message acknowledgements.
 This is how TCP works and this approach is proven to work at the enormous scale of the modern Internet.
-AMQP 0.9.1 fully embraces this fact and Bunny follows.
+AMQP 0.9.1 fully embraces this fact and HumusAmqp follows.

 In cases when you cannot afford to lose a single message, AMQP 0.9.1 applications can use one (or a combination of) the following protocol